Find Affordable College Courses

 Education Levels of Multiculturalism Majors

-During the 2020-2021 academic year, 18 students earned their doctor's degree in multiculturalism.
+During the most recent year for which data is available, 13 people earned their doctor's degree in multiculturalism.
 This earns it the #198 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in multiculturalism at each degree level.